clstmbrly/Practice-Testing-Area/fpki_crawler_howto.md

 The certificates found in the files ‘CACertificatesValidatingToCommonPolicy_1.p7b’ through ‘CACertificatesValidatingToCommonPolicy_8.p7b’ contain all of the CA certificates found by the Crawler, broken evenly into eight files to simplify analysis.

-### 3. Certificate Files by Groups
+### 3. Certificate Files by Groups <!--Define "Groups"-->

-The CA certificates are partitioned into types and categories as defined in the Certificate Grouping section.
-For each of these groups, all CA certificates are organized into a single PKCS#7 file.
-In addition, another PKCS#7 file is generated containing all of the CA certificates plus all additional certificates required for path validation to COMMON.
+The CA certificates are partitioned into types <!--As in "Type" described FPKI Crawler Output Files section?
+What is this referencing?-->and categories<!--Do you mean the "All Certificates (_AIACrawler.html_)" section?-->, as defined in the Certificate Grouping sections<!--What section is this referencing?-->.
+For each of these groups<!--Types and Categories?-->, all CA certificates are organized into a single **PKCS#7** file.
+In addition, another **PKCS#7** file is generated containing all of the CA certificates plus all additional certificates required for path validation to COMMON.
+For example:

-> For example: the U.S. Department of Veterans Affairs from the Verizon Shared Service Provider Certification Authority has two CAs that can be found in ‘US_Government__VA.p7b’.
+> The U.S. Department of Veterans Affairs from the <!--"issued by"? "from the" doesn't sound right-->Verizon Shared Service Provider (SSP) CA has two CA certificates that can be found in **_US_Government__VA.p7b_**.
 In order to validate the CAs' paths to COMMON, a Betrusted cross-certificate is required.
-Therefore, the file ‘US_Government__VA_FullPath.p7b’ contains both the CAs and the cross-certificate.
+Therefore, the file **_US_Government__VA_FullPath.p7b_** contains both CA certificates and the cross-certificate.